- What’s an Instagram Access Token?

 Adding Access Token to the Plugin Setting

-Go to the Integrations tab find the Instagram section and paste your token into the Access Token field, then click the “Save” button.
+Scroll down to the Instagram section, paste your token into the Access Token field, and click the “Save” button.

 All done!
 Now you can go back to Elementor and use the Instagram widget to display photos from your account.